GSA/search.digitalgov.gov/_posts/2015-08-24-site-overview.md

 ---
 [DigitalGov Search](/index.html) > [Admin Center](https://search.usa.gov/sites/) > YourSite > Dashboard > Site Overview

-The Site Overview page provides a snapshot of what has been happening on your site in the past day or so.
+The Site Overview page provides a snapshot of what has been happening on your site in the past day.
+All of the analytics in the [Admin Center](https://search.usa.gov/sites/) are updated in real-time, which means that you instantaneously see the searches and clicks as they're performed on your site.

-You can also opt to receive this snapshot as a daily email by clicking on the envelope icon next to your selected site.
+You can opt to receive this snapshot as a daily email by clicking on the envelope icon (<i class="icon-envelope"></i>) in the top navigation bar next to your selected site.

+You can also toggle between filtered and unfiltered views of the data by clicking on the filter icon (<i class="icon-filter"></i>) in the top navigation bar.
+The filtered data represent our best effort to show you real searches performed by your site's visitors.
+The unfiltered data include nearly all searches and clicks.
+Only known spiders (such as Bingbot and Googlebot) are excluded.

 ## Top Queries